 - Just before burgers are cooked, toast the prepared buns over lower heat, cut side down, until lightly done.

-- Assemble burgers: place patties on bun half and top with cheese, onion, lettuce and jalapeños.
+- Place patties on buns half and top with cheese, onion, lettuce and jalapeños.
 Smear each top bun with the mustard-yogurt sauce and place atop the stacked burger.

 Pin this to your dinner favorites board (and follow me on Pinterest for more easy, family-friendly meal ideas):